cherislive/obsidian-html-plugin/README.md

 ## More options
-After opening HTML files, the three dots ⋮ "more options" menu icon on right-upper corner of tab would be added some menu items.
+After a HTML file opened, the three dots ⋮ "more options" menu icon on right-upper corner of tab would be added some menu items.

 ![MoreOptions1.jpg](./assets/images/screenshots/MoreOptions1.jpg "More Options part1")